hdoupe/mesh/README.md

 # I-Remote-Procedure-Call

-This package facilitates cross platform development.
-Currently, this project is extremely experimental.
+`irpc` facilitates cross platform development.
+Currently, this project is experimental and we are actively working to improve its functionality and optimize its architecture. `irpc` should be simple to use, simple to understand, and simple to modify.
 This project has been developed with two problems in mind:

 - how to easily integrate a library written in Fortran with a library written in Python